Never Going Back Again: Critical reception and legacy

-Rolling Stone critic John Swenson describes "Never Going Back Again" as "the prettiest thing on [Rumours]", noting that the "delightful" vocal "belies the bad-news subject matter."
+Rolling Stone critic John Swenson described "Never Going Back Again" as "the prettiest thing on [Rumours]", noting that the "delightful" vocal "belies the bad-news subject matter."
 Stylus Magazine critic Patrick McKay regards it as one of the "strongest tracks" on Rumours.
 While Spin critic Chuck Eddy described "Never Going Back Again" as "an arty trance."
 Fleetwood Mac biographer Cath Carroll praises "Never Going Back Again" as "a melodically uncluttered song with a simple chorus and a sharp resolve that says everything in a few elegant phrases."
+Music historian George Case described "Never Going Back Again" as a "gorgeous" song with "bubbly SoCal philosophies about relationships."

 "Never Going Back Again" has appeared on several Fleetwood Mac compilation albums, including 25 Years – The Chain in 1992 and The Very Best of Fleetwood Mac in 2002.
 The song has also appeared on several live albums.
-An edited, twelve second shorter version appeared on some later vinyl and CD releases.
+Buckingham has performed the song live both solo and with Fleetwood Mac.
+During his tour promoting Out of the Cradle, Buckingham included the song during one of his acoustic portions of the set.
+In a 2023 interview with Omar Apollo, Buckingham stated that the song experienced various permutations since it first appeared on Rumours.
+He has occasionally included the lyric "I’ve been down three times" for live performances, which was not part of the original studio recording.